CaptionX vs CapCut: One Is Built for Professionals. The Other Is Not.

 What makes CaptionX better for professional editors?

-CaptionX integrates directly into Adobe Premiere Pro, generates captions without leaving your timeline, offers a genuine free monthly quota, and is built entirely around professional captioning workflows — not consumer social content creation.
+CaptionX integrates directly into Adobe Premiere Pro, generates captions without leaving your timeline, is genuinely free to start, and is built entirely around professional captioning workflows — not consumer social content creation.

 The professional choice